All you need to know on COVID-19

 Q My employees are not on fixed hours each week.
 How much do I need to pay them when they are off work if I have applied for a subsidy?

 A You can calculate their average pay as used for holiday pay calculations, and then pay 80% of this.
 This is not 80% of contracted pay.
 Clients needing help with calculation, please contact our payroll team 07 889 7153.
+Please remember, any changes to the employment agreement must be done with the employees approval.

 7. Financial Difficulty